 But she made no secret of the fact that marijuana helps her with pain relief.
 “That said, cannabis has now become a big part of my life in a wonderful way.
 I use it to control the pain in my sacrum.”

 Especially when her cancer spread, Newton-John’s husband John helped her ween off other pain killers and use cannabis instead.
 “John, being a medicine man, grows it for me, and lecturers on its benefits.
 The pain was excruciating when the breast cancer metastasized [spread] to my sacrum.
-It was sleep-depriving, crying-out-loud back pain.
-I was on morphine, but I weaned myself off it with medicinal cannabis.
+It was sleep-depriving, crying-out-loud back pain.”

 Her husband, John Easterling is an entrepreneur who founded Amazon Herb Company, a company that sells, among other natural supplements, marijuana products.
 It comes as no surprise, then, that Easterling has supported Newton-John using legally-grown medical marijuana and other cannabis products to help ease the pain and stress associated with her advanced breast cancer.